 2022 Pricing Updates FAQ

-The pricing updates for ADVANCE™ products will take effect on 28 February 2022.
+The pricing updates for ADVANCE™ products will take effect on or after 12th September 2022.

-- Freight costs have increased, impacting our imports of ingredients and packaging materials;
+- Freight costs have increased, impacting our imports of raw and packaging materials

 Pricing updates for our customers are always a last resort.
 We’ve been undertaking several cost-saving initiatives over the past 12 – 24 months to minimise impacts on our customers without compromising on quality.
 These include:

-- Reducing business cost overheads, including by improving our water usage efficiency;
+- Reducing business cost overheads, including energy efficiency programs to tackle our usage and footprint

 - Ensuring our product distribution networks are running as efficiently as possible.

 0.5ml (minimum) EDTA Blood Tube